 Although we have an intimate relationship with Jesus, we still need fellowship with each other.
 Don’t wait until tragedy brings you together.
 We need people that will eat, laugh, and cry with us.

 Our church came together the day after the shooting for a citywide gathering.
-Since many people visit Las Vegas from various states and countries, I added the website link where you can watch a video of this inspiring service.
-If you were directly or indirectly affected by the Vegas tragedy, I hope you find comfort in the message.
-We need each other to develop our resilience.
+Since many people visit Las Vegas from various states and countries many suffered loss.
+We need each other to develop resilience.

 Embrace Life’s Incremental Lessons